 Research at Children’s: Overview

-At Children’s Hospitals and Clinics of Minnesota, we focus on research and innovations that are completely kid- and family-focused.
+At Children’s Minnesota, we focus on research and innovations that are completely kid- and family-focused.
 From improving day-to-day quality of life for children and teens to adopting cutting-edge technologies — we never stop reimagining health care.
 We will never stop looking for better ways to serve the most amazing people on earth.

 Visit Children’s research programs